-Today, most practicing chiropractors mix spinal adjustments with other therapies, such as physical rehabilitation and exercise recommendations, mechanical or electrical therapies, and hot or cold treatments.
+Today, most practicing chiropractors mix spinal adjustments with other therapies.
+These may include physical rehabilitation and exercise recommendations, mechanical or electrical therapies, and hot or cold treatments.

 Chiropractors take a medical history in the same way as other health care providers.
-They then examine patients, looking at:
+They then do an exam to look at:

-They also use the standard set of nervous system and orthopedic tests common to all medical professions.
+They also do standard nervous system and orthopedic tests common to all medical professions.